kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 GROUP BY SUBSTR(sourceIP, 1, 8)
 ```

-What's not to like ?
+What's not to like?
 Eye-hurting capitalization convention, moronic SUBSTR
 repetition, complete lack of composability, absurd reading order.

 Big, big sigh.

 Anyway.
-What would it look like in Spark, or in fluent collection style ?
+What would it look like in Spark, or in fluent collection style?
 (This
 is pseudo code)

 ```scala